16th October 2009

 Simply Roast Guinea Fowl with Tomato and Artichoke Risotto

 "Simply roasted" my arse.
 Roasted to absolute perfection.
-The skin was divine - as Ian said, it almost seemed deep fried.
+The skin was divine - it almost seemed deep fried.
 The dark blobs were shitake mushrooms.
 The red cubes were revealed to be crab apple jelly, which was when I reached for my remaining rieslings and found the Kesselstatt to work very well with it.
 The tomato and artichoke risotto was lovely, though did provide a challenge for the wines.
 But, while each individual component was beautifully executed, it was the overall balance of the dish which really impressed.
 And that continued into the whole meal: it was so well balanced overall, that it was almost as though the food was pretending to be a Château Margaux.

 1989 Château Léoville Barton